 Why are Phase 1 Reports Important?

-Phase 1 reports play a vital role in safeguarding the property owner's liability, particularly in the realm of commercial and industrial real estate transactions.
+Phase 1 Reports play a vital role in safeguarding the property owner's liability, particularly in the realm of commercial and industrial real estate transactions.
 A meticulously prepared Phase I Environmental Site Assessment (ESA) is central to the due diligence process when acquiring a property.
 Additionally, this report highlights any historical or current issues associated with the site.

 There are various environmental risks in real estate.
 A Phase I ESA report also identifies a property's past uses that could make an impact on the site.
 For example, if the property was used for a gas station, dry cleaning business, or other industrial types, it significantly impacts the property’s environment.
 Some high-risk uses could affect the property for up to 40 years after the business vacated the property.
 In fact, some chemicals, such as PBT chemicals, may exist on a property permanently.